Publication of Regulatory Actions

 Where a discipline order has been appealed to the FST, a notation of the appeal will be added to the licensee search along with a link to the FST webpage that tracks active appeals and decisions.

-At the end of the above time periods, the orders and administrative penalties will be removed from the licensee search function but will otherwise remain on BCFSA’s website in accordance with this Administrative Process.
+At the end of the above time periods, the orders and administrative penalties will be removed from the licensee search function but will otherwise remain on the BCFSA website in accordance with this Administrative Process.

 In general, sensitive personal information of all individuals (including the licensee/registrant/applicant) should be redacted, unless this information is material to the Decision rendered.